Fill Up to Pour Out

 It’s frustrating.
 My schedule is full, but on many days, I feel empty.
 Every.
 Single.
 Year.

-How is that even possible when my heart’s desire is to focus on my Savior every day, especially during the holidays?
+How is that even possible when my heart’s desire is to focus on my Savior every day, especially during the time leading up to the holidays?
 Maybe it’s because I let the good things get in the way of the God-things: the parties, the cooking, the goodies, the decorating, the shopping, the hosting, and the making of handmade crafts.
 Inevitably the schedule coordinating feels like an Olympic sport, and eventually my resounding “Yes!” turns into a somewhat resentful “I guess so.”